-Leaving Cusco meant organising our own transport for the first time (Peru Hop had been the easy way out in that respect).
-Fortunately Cusco is a pretty easy place to organise a bus from, with many companies heading to our next destination of Puno.
+Leaving Cusco meant organising our own transport for the first time.
+Peru Hop had been the easy way out in that respect.
+Fortunately, Cusco is a pretty easy place to organise a bus from.
+There are many different companies that offer bus rides from Cusco to Puno.
 Even with our poor Spanish we managed to make ourselves understood.

-Lake Titicaca is huge, crossing over into Bolivia, and is also 3800m above sea level.
+Lake Titicaca is huge.
+It crosses over from Peru to Bolivia and is also 3800m above sea level.
 It has a few islands on it but only the Uros islands are named floating islands, due to the fact they are made out reeds.

-Uros is extremely touristy and at certain parts it’s almost a bit uncomfortable.
-Once you’re shown how the islands are made you’re then herded into one of the villager’s houses where they show you things they’ve made in the hope you’ll buy them.
-Whilst I’d normally have no issue with this it did feel a bit like you’d be sat in their house until someone caved and bought something.
+Uros is extremely touristy and at times it’s a bit uncomfortable.
+Once you’re shown how the islands are made you’re then herded into one of the villager’s houses.
+Here we were shown items they’d made in the hope that we’d buy them.
+Whilst I’d normally have no issue with this, it did feel a bit like you’d be sat in their house until someone caved and bought something.

 That aside, the islands are beautiful and unique and shouldn’t be missed.